 Vitamin B3 (Niacin)

-Vitamin B3 deficiency is rare because it is reached with various animal and plant foods.
-Niacin is obtained in the diet from a variety of food sources such as fortified packaged foods, meat, poultry, redfish, nuts, legumes, and seeds.
+Vitamin B3 deficiency is basically rare because it is reached with various animal and plant foods.
+Niacin is generally present in our daily diet because it occurs in a variety of food sources such as fortified packaged foods, meat, poultry, red fish, nuts, legumes, and seeds.

 Nicotinic Acid and Nicotinamide

-Nicotinic acid and nicotinamide are two vitamers that have the human pellagra-preventing factor.
+Nicotinic acid and nicotinamide are two vitamers of vitamin B3 that have the human pellagra-preventing factor.
 Nicotinamide is a part of coenzyme codehydrogenase I and II which helps in many biological oxidation reactions.

-Nicotinamide is manufactured by the action of ammonia on nicotinyl chloride or by heating nicotinic acid with urea in presence of a molybdenum catalyst.
-Another commercial method is the action of hydrogen peroxide on 3-cynopyridine in an alkaline solution.
+Nicotinamide is manufactured by the action of ammonia on nicotinyl chloride or by heating nicotinic acid with urea in the presence of a molybdenum catalyst.
+Another commercial method is the action of hydrogen peroxide on 3-cyanopyridine in an alkaline solution.

 Sources of Vitamin B3

-Vitamin B3 is found naturally in a wide variety of both animal and plant-based foods products.
-Animal-sourced foods contain high level of niacin but dairy products and eggs contain very little.
+Vitamin B3 occurs naturally in a wide variety of both animal and plant-based food products.
+Animal-sourced foods contain high levels of niacin but dairy products and eggs contain very little.

-It is a water-soluble vitamin.
-Therefore, it may be lost during high-heat cooking with water or in the presence of acidic foods and sauces.
+All the forms of vitamin B3 are water-soluble.
+Therefore, they may be lost during high-heat cooking with water or in the presence of acidic foods and sauces.
 The main food sources with the highest niacin content per 100 grams are given below the table:

 Plant source | Amount (mg / 100g) |